thu-west/Learned-AQP/README.md

-Code Contributors: Yang Duan yangd4@illinois.edu, Jiacheng Wu wjcskqygj@gmail.com
+Code Contributors: Yang Duan yangd4@illinois.edu for UDF Implementations, Jiacheng Wu wjcskqygj@gmail.com for Python Implementation

 If you have any questions, feel free to contact us either by creating an issue on Github or sending emails.